St. Louis, MO

 Dr. Julio Novoa compares the Essure device to an industrial piece of Velcro attached to a cotton ball.
 Even if you separate the cotton ball from the Velcro, you will always have tiny pieces of the cotton ball on the Velcro.
 For this reason, Dr. Novoa recommends that the Essure device is removed intact.

 The number of women experiencing complications continues to grow and their stories become increasingly visible thanks to social media.
 There are now more than 25,000 members of a closed Facebook Group called “Essure Problems”.
-E-sisters on Facebook mention similar problems as those reported to the FDA including:
+E-sisters on Facebook mention similar problems like those reported to the FDA including:

 In addition, women report a large number of Essure device problems including: